 Bake 45-55 minutes….a toothpick inserted in center should come out clean.
-Remove from oven and cool on rack for 10 minutes.
+Remove from oven and cool on a rack for 10 minutes.
 Carefully run a sharp knife around pan then remove sides to finish cooling.

 To serve, dust cake with powdered sugar.

-This cake is delicious on its own, and even better with a dollop of lightly sweetened whipped cream.
+This cake is delicious on its own and even better with a dollop of lightly sweetened whipped cream.
 Cake lasts several days at room temperature covered with a cake dome or wrapped in plastic.